kernelkit/infix/doc/discovery.md

 admin@infix-c0-ff-ee:/config/web/> leave
 ```

+[^1]: E.g., [lldpd](https://github.com/lldp/lldpd) which includes the
+    *lldpcli* too, handy to sniff and display LLDP packets.
 [^2]: [mdns-scan](http://0pointer.de/lennart/projects/mdns-scan/): a
-    tool for scanning for mDNS/DNS-SD published services on the local
+    tool for scanning for mDNS/DNS-SD services on the local network.
-    network